 The Library’s charter is to collect, preserve and promote knowledge and understanding of the cultural heritage of all women; social justice for Aboriginal and Torres Strait Islander peoples; international friendship and peace.
-Patrons are Sir Laurence Street AC KCMG, The Hon Elizabeth Evatt AC, Dr Evelyn Scott AO and Clover Moore, Lord Mayor of Sydney and Professor Emerita Jill Roe AO.
+Patrons are Sir Laurence Street AC KCMG, The Hon Elizabeth Evatt AC, The Right Hon Clover Moore, Lord Mayor of Sydney and Professor Emerita Jill Roe AO.

 Our mission is to provide for the Australian community a specialist library which collects, preserves and promotes the awareness of the cultural heritage of Australian women, facilitating learning, research and communication.